castiron/how-tos/october/modules.md

 #### [october/system](https://github.com/octoberrain/system)

 The system module is October's hub of functionality.
 It's sort of the lowest level of the "CMS".
 It handles things like serving cached files/assets, logging events, plugin management, configuration management, and the like.
+A lot of important loading and setup happens in this module's `ServiceProvider.php` file.

 #### [october/backend](https://github.com/octoberrain/backend)